sabbkarr/sabbkarr.github.io/about.md

 I am a third-year Ph.D. student in Materials Science & Engineering at Georgia Tech and pursuing an MS in Computer Science.
 My research focuses on
 AI-assisted analysis of microscopy images, geometric modeling for nanocrystals, and human–machine reasoning in ARC tasks.

-Outside of academia, I spend time with friends, I write and I baking.
+Outside of academia, I spend time with friends, I write and I bake.